 - Rose Hill Primary School, Oxford

 - Lowedges Primary School, Sheffield

 - St Thomas of Canterbury RC Primary School, Salford

 - Penn Wood Primary and Nursery School, Slough

-The project is being evaluated by the University of Winchester and guided by a steering committee which includes formative assessment expert Shirley Clarke
+The project was evaluated by the University of Winchester and guided by a steering committee which included formative assessment expert Shirley Clarke.

 You can also download our interim evaluation report.